edgio-docs/edgio-docs/src/guides/performance/traffic_splitting.md

     <Callout type="info">

       In this example, the Random Integer feature is configured to randomly assign each request to `www.example.com` a value of either `0` or `1`.
 If a request matches `1`, it will override your default origin configuration and send it to a different one.
+As a result, your traffic will be  evenly split between two origin configurations.

     </Callout>

-2. Repeat the previous step as neeed.
-3. Deploy your changes.
+2. Deploy your changes.

 <Callout type="important">